dzackgarza/Notes/Conferences/Arizona Winter School 2019/Witt Vectors.md

 The initial application of Witt vectors comes from the problem of finding "nice" expressions for the sums and products of $p\dash$adic integers.
 In general, if $x\in \ZZ_p$, one can write $x = \sum_{i=0}^\infty a_i p^i$ with $a_i \in \FF_p$, which is a convergent power series in the $p\dash$adic metric.

 One can thus represent $x$ an element of $\prod_{i=1}^\infty \FF_p$, where we just need to find the appropriate ring structure.
 However, this particular representation proves difficult to compute with.
-As it turns out, we can instead take coefficients from a particular subset of $\ZZ_p$.
+As it turns out, an alternative choice that works well is taking coefficients from a particular subset of $\ZZ_p$.

 There is a map call the *Teichmüller character*,